toasterofbread/spmp-docs/content/docs/structure.md

 ######

-{{< alert context="info" text="By default, the server and player are automatically run as part of the client app and require no additional setup.
+{{< alert context="info" text="By default, the server and player are automatically ran as part of the client app and require no additional setup.
 If you just want to listen to music, all you need is the **client**." />}}

 ######